Office of Strategic Sealift

-MARAD secures America's maritime interests through a series of programs that use government and commercial vessels to provide timely and scalable sealift capablities in times of national emergency and to meet Department of Defense (DoD) strategic sealift needs during war.
+The Associate Administrator for the Office of Strategic Sealift, who reports directly to the Maritime Administrator is responsible for the Maritime Administration (MARAD) offices that secure America's maritime interests through a series of programs that use government and commercial vessels to provide timely and scalable sealift capabilities in times of national emergency and to meet Department of Defense (DoD) strategic sealift needs during war.

 A Fleet at the Ready